re-fort/Retro-ing/README.md

 Retro-ing
 ====

-Retro-ing is a web site build with RoR
+Retro-ing is a web site build with RoR<br />
 You can work your retrobot like [retro_fort](https://twitter.com/retro_fort)

 ![](https://raw.githubusercontent.com/re-fort/Retro-ing/master/image/sample.png)